for Veterans and the Public

 If you are taking a supplement, here are some things to remember:

-On the following page is a table of some vitamins and minerals that affect the immune system.
+Below is a table of some vitamins and minerals that affect the immune system.